EpicEric/duper/duper_website/docs/spec.md

 ]
 ```

-Any Unicode character may be escaped with `\uHHHH` or a sequence of one or more `\xHH`.
+Any Unicode character may be escaped with `\uHHHH` or a sequence of one or more `\xHH`, where `H` is a hexadecimal digit.
 The escape codes must be valid Unicode [scalar values](https://unicode.org/glossary/#unicode_scalar_value).

 Keep in mind that Duper strings are sequences of Unicode characters, _not_ byte sequences.
-Parsers should raise an error if a string contains invalid Unicode.
+Parsers should raise an error if a string decodes into invalid Unicode.
 For binary data, use [byte strings](#byte-strings).

-**Raw strings** start with the lowercase letter R `r`, immediately followed by zero or more hash symbols `#`, immediately followed by a quotation mark `"`.
-They end with a quotation mark, followed by the same number of starting hash symbols.
+**Raw strings** start with the lowercase letter R, immediately followed by zero or more hash symbols `#`, immediately followed by a quotation mark `"`.
+They end with a quotation mark, followed by the same number of starting hash symbols. (for example: `r"..."`, `r#"..."#`, `r##"..."##`, and so on.).
 They allow newlines and have no escaping whatsoever.

 ```duper
 {